catseye/ellsync/README.md

 The `sync` subcommand now supports multiple streams.
 Each stream will be synced in the order they are given on the command line.
 OS-level `sync` will only be performed once, at the very end.

+A bash tab-completion script is included in the `script` directory.
+It enables tab-completion of both subcommand names, and stream names in the `sync` subcommand.

 ### 0.4